datacommonsorg/docsite/api/pandas/index.md

 ---
 # Data Commons Pandas API

-The **Data Commons Pandas API** is a superset of the Data Commons Python API, meaning all functions from the Python API are also accessible from the pandas API.
-Supplemental functions directly create pandas objects using data from the Data Commons knowledge graph for common pandas use cases.
+The **Data Commons Pandas API** is a superset of the Data Commons Python API: all functions from the Python API are also accessible from the Pandas API, and supplemental functions help with directly creating pandas objects using data from the Data Commons knowledge graph for common pandas use cases.
 Please see the [Data Commons API Overview](/api) for more details on the design and structure of the API.

 Before proceeding, make sure you have followed the setup instructions below.

 ## Getting Started

-To get started using the Python API requires the following steps:
+To get started using the Pandas API:

 *   Install the API using `pip`.
 *   (Optional) Create an API key and enable the **Data Commons API**.